zaramihnea/ProiectPCD/README.md

 ## Step 3 — Configure Terraform

-Create `infrastructure/terraform.tfvars` (this file is gitignored):
+Create `infrastructure/terraform.tfvars` (this file is gitignored, you have an example in `infrastructure/terraform.tfvars.example`) with your Azure subscription ID:

 ```hcl
 subscription_id = "<your-azure-subscription-id>"